 Tiffany Lam is a junior at Harvard College concentrating in Human Developmental and Regenerative Biology with a secondary in Psychology.
 Though born and raised in the sunny state of California, Tiffany now spends the majority of her time on the East Coast.
 Outside of WorldMUN, she is involved in the Harvard Crimson, Yearbook, and Crimson Care Collaborative.
 On her free time, she enjoys reading fiction books and watching random movie trailers on Youtube.
 She loves everything about the Marvel franchise even though she never read any of the actual comics.
 She looks forward to promote the WorldMUN spirit and welcome you all to the conference.

-A graduate of Marianopolis College, Alexandra Fokina is completing her law degree at the University of Montréal.
+A graduate of Marianopolis College, Alexandra Fokina is completing her Law degree at the University of Montréal.
 Although she is relatively new to the Model UN scene, her confidence and diligence helped her rise quickly through the ranks, becoming Treasurer and Head Delegate of the University of Montréal’s Faculty of Law Model UN team in her second year.
 Her interest in international affairs as well as comparative and international law led her to study on exchange in both China and Boston, in addition to becoming the Vice President of Communications for the Lawyers Without Borders Student Association at the University of Montréal.
 Finally, in her spare time, Alexandra enjoys playing volleyball, dancing, and traveling.

-Christelle Tessono, alumna of Dawson College, is currently in her first year at McGill University studying political science and economics.
-Although presently living in Montreal and of Haitian descent, she was born and raised in Buenos Aires, Argentina.
+Christelle Tessono, alumna of Dawson College, is currently in her first-year at McGill University studying Political Science and Economics.
+Although presently living in Montréal and of Haitian descent, she was born and raised in Buenos Aires, Argentina.
 Her upbringing in South America was filled with numerous trips all over the continent, which consequently sparkled her passion for development, public policy, and international relations.
 Aside from chairing at the Montréal United Nations Conference (MUNC) and at the simulation held by the International Civil Aviation Organization (SimOACI), Christelle partakes in the financial management of many fundraisers in Montréal.
 When she is not busy jamming to Dmitri Shostakovich or Fela Kuti, Christelle can be found playing tennis.

-Born in Pakistan, raised in South Africa and presently living in Montréal, Shehrbano Jamali Niazi is currently in her first year at McGill University.
+Born in Pakistan, raised in South Africa and presently living in Montréal, Shehrbano Jamali Niazi is currently in her first-year at McGill University.
 She has been actively involved in Model United Nations since the age of 15 and has attended and staffed various conferences.
 She has previously attended WorldMUN 2015 as a delegate in the European Council and returned to WorldMUN 2016 with the Dawson College delegation as Head Delegate.
-Furthermore, Shehrbano is the Undersecretary-General of Public Relations at the Montréal United Nations Conference 2016.
+Furthermore, Shehrbano was the Undersecretary-General of Public Relations at the Montréal United Nations Conference 2016.
 Shehrbano is very passionate about international relations and development, and hopes to return to Pakistan and work towards achieving human rights.
 Apart from Model UN, Shehrbano loves to travel, explore different cultures and watch cricket.

-Samuel Miriello is a freshman at the John Molson School of Business studying human resources management.
+Samuel Miriello is a freshman at the John Molson School of Business studying Human Resources Management.
 Being Montréal-born, he has grown to celebrate the diversity of his city, getting involved with several social initiatives including aiding the homeless, fighting LGBT+ stigma and advocating for better Aboriginal inclusion in the city.
 Samuel is always looking for the next opportunity to be a human rights defender.
 He has been doing MUN for three years now and has staffed at several conferences including the Montréal United Nations Conference (MUNC).
 He aspires to be in the management division of the Canadian Embassy.
 He is looking forward to connecting with social innovators and change makers at this year's WorldMUN!

-Born in South Korea, raised in Manitoba, Esther Kang is a first year medical student at McGill University.
+Born in South Korea, raised in Manitoba, Esther Kang is a Premedical student at McGill University.
 She got engaged in Model United Nations during her time at Dawson College in order to develop a better understanding of global issues as well as the role of science and healthcare in our world.
 She attended both local and international conferences including Harvard WorldMUN 2015 and 2016, in addition to serving on the Executive Committee of Dawson College Model United Nations as the Vice President in Administration.
 Esther dedicates her time volunteering in the community as a tutor, a musician, and a dance choreographer.
 Esther is excited to meet and welcome everyone to our beautiful city!